Watts' West Indies and Virginia expedition: Expedition to Roanoke

 Meanwhile, the other half of the expedition sought to land at the English colony of Roanoke.
 White's eventual landing at the Outer Banks was further imperilled by poor weather and the landing was hazardous and was beset by bad conditions and adverse currents.

 On August 18, 1590 he finally reached Roanoke Island, but he found his colony had been long deserted.
 The few clues about the colonists whereabouts included the letters "CRO" carved into a tree, and the word "CROATOAN" carved on a post of the fort.
-Croatoan was the name of a nearby island (likely modern-day Hatteras Island) and a local tribe of Native Americans.
+Croatoan was the name of a nearby island (modern-day Hatteras Island) and a local tribe of Native Americans.
 The colonists had agreed that a message would be carved into a tree if they had moved and would include an image of a Maltese Cross if the decision was made by force.
 With no sign of the colonists and the weather becoming worse White returned to Plymouth on October 24, 1590.